tomeeeS/ScrollPickerDemo/README.md

 # ScrollPickerDemo
-Demo project to showcase and test ScrollPicker, a customizable and data-bindable NumberPicker-like UI element for android.
+Demo project to showcase and test ScrollPicker, a customizable and data-bindable NumberPicker-like UI element for android for which you can set an arbitrary Collection to work with.
+See the 'Ease of use' section for more info.
-If you'd like to clone just that to change it for your needs, [here](https://github.com/tomeeeS/ScrollPicker) is the droid you're looking for.
+If you'd like to clone only the ScrollPicker and not all this demo project to change it for your needs, [here](https://github.com/tomeeeS/ScrollPicker) is the droid you're looking for.

 <p >
   <img src="https://github.com/tomeeeS/ScrollPickerDemo/blob/master/raw/demo.gif" width="240" />